goatcorp/plugin-platform/README.md

 Open up the admin UI and go to the **Collections** page.
 Select a collection and add a record.
 Users can be added manually under the **Users** page, or by going through the standard registration process.

+### Frontend development
+For most changes, refer to the [SvelteKit documentation](https://kit.svelte.dev/docs/introduction).

 ### Backend development
 For most changes, refer to the [PocketBase documentation](https://pocketbase.io/docs).
-For the other changes, don't.

 ### Schema modifications
 Open up the admin UI and make your changes, then run: